Date:

 Link Ray

-The author of this masterpiece is Link Ray - The influential American guitarist and composer, who recorded mostly instrumental rock and roll songs.
-Ray was a great fan of jazz, and dreamed of creating his own style of music!
-By bringing it to the world.
-"Rumble."he inadvertently changed the face of rock forever and invented the most powerful, loud and pungent sounds you could hear at the time.
+The author of this masterpiece is Link Ray - influential American guitarist and composer who recorded mainly instrumental rock 'n' roll songs.
+Ray was a big fan of jazz, and dreamed of creating his own style of music!
+Bringing to the world "Rumble."he inadvertently changed the face of rock forever and invented the most powerful, loud and edgy sounds that could be heard at the time.

-Mid-20th century was a rather difficult phase for Americans.
-While the more mature generation struggled to rebuild the country after World War II, the younger generation was fascinated by themes of independence and acceptance.
-The rise in juvenile delinquency was skyrocketing, and after the release of the movie "Schoolhouse Jungle," older residents came to believe that the younger generation was destroying social normality.
-It could be said that "Rumble." was in the wrong place at the wrong time, which got it banned from the radio.
-But if it hadn't come out then, rock history would have been completely different...
-Eventually, the banned song got a long life and revolutionized pop culture!
-It inspired not only artists who came after Ray, but also laid the groundwork for punk and heavy metal.
+Mid-20th century was quite a challenging phase for Americans.
+While the older generation was trying to rebuild the country after World War II, the younger generation was fascinated by themes of independence and acceptance.
+The rise in juvenile delinquency was skyrocketing, and after the release of the film School Jungle, older residents came to believe that the younger generation was destroying social normality.
+It could be said that "Rumble."
+It was in the wrong place at the wrong time and was banned from the radio.
+But if it hadn't been released then, the history of rock would have been completely different...
+In the end, the banned song found a long life and revolutionised pop culture!
+It not only inspired the artists who came after Ray, but also laid the foundation for the punk и heavy metal.

 The song sounds like "an invitation to a duel..."